Message from the Principal

 The analogy is clear in my mind.
 We need to help “our dragonflies” consume all the knowledge they can.
 We must provide a safe environment while they molt their nymph skins and change incrementally over time.
 Sometimes it is important for us to show our kids that we are fluent in silence and just sit patiently as they undergo the changes dictated by their DNA.
 At long last, when they are ready to come out of the water and find that place to make the transformation, we must be still.
 The learning and growing they have done will help them emerge.
 The person they are is already inside of them.

 As parents, teachers, friends, and fellow travelers in life, we need to support them in the struggle and fight the urge to do it for them.
 If we do too much, they will not do enough.
 If we do too little, they may not make it.
 Our “wing touch moments” are the looks, the tone of voice, the measure of approval, or disapproval that we give them.
 It is how we give feedback.
 It is in how we allow them the chance to fail, fail again, pick themselves up, and try one more time.
 We need to add “yet” to the end of our comments.
 I can’t do that, yet.
 I don’t know how, yet.
 I am not done, yet.

 Our kids are delicate like the new wings of the dragonfly.
 Our kids are as malleable as the body of the nymph, metamorphosing into the dragonfly; and we are spectators, right there in the front row.
 My advice is to enjoy the moments, enjoy who they are now, and be open to who they will become.

-Thanks to Pat Collins and Kellee Peterson for their assistance on this article.
+Thanks to Pat Collins and Kellee Peterson for their assistance with this article.

 We are all in this together,